 - Longer memory for more personalized responses

-- Access to projects, tasks, and custom GPTs
+- Access to projects, tasks, custom GPTs, and Library (up to 4 GB)

 ChatGPT Plus